uofu-emb/rtos/labs/3.threads/README.md

     1. k_semaphore_take returns a status code, don't forget to check it.
 1. Don't forget to commit as you go.

-## Thread control.
-Threads execution can be controlled.
-They can be created, destroyed, suspended, and prioritized.

-One typical concurrency pattern is _scatter-gather_: The _supervisor_ thread will launch several _worker_ threads to run in parallel (the scatter), each with some computation or long running tasks.
-The supervisor observes the status of the worker threads and collects the results (the gather).

-### Activity 3
-1. Create a thread that calculates the nth element of the Fibonacci sequence.
-    1. Fibonacci sequence defines the nth element as the sum of the n-1 and n-2 elements. n=0 is 0 and n=1 is 1.
-    1. You don't need to store the whole sequence, just calculate the target element.
-    1. You'll need to use entry point parameters on k_thread_create.
-    1. Pass in a target element number and an output parameter to store the result.
-1. Create a supervisor thread implementation that spawns 16 copies of the thread to calculate 16 elements, then blocks waiting for all threads to exit before exiting.
-    1. Hint: Look at k_thread_join, K_THREAD_STACK_ARRAY_DEFINE.
-1. Write a test.
-Your test should spawn the supervisor thread and wait for it to complete and check the results.

 # Deadlock.
 __Deadlock__ is a condition when one thread holds a lock and is incapable of releasing it.
 Let's examine two possible cases of deadlock.